Call for Papers

 We invite you to submit papers on

-• energy transition, climate neutrality
+• energy transition, climate neutrality, energy security

-• energy efficiency, renewable energy sources
+• energy efficiency, renewable energy

-• energy-efficient and sustainable solutions for buildings, industry
+• solutions for buildings, industry, e-mobility

 • sustainable energy research, technologies, programmes, markets and policies